StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ## Enable ServiceNow integration

-To enable the ServiceNow check and begin collecting data from your ServiceNow:
+To enable the ServiceNow check and begin collecting data from your ServiceNow instance:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url**